An HR Glossary for HR Terms

-Where Does Affirmative Action Apply Today?
+HR Compliance: Where Does Affirmative Action Apply Today?

+In the decades following its inception, affirmative action has gone through its share of refinement and controversy.
 Currently, nine states have an active ban on affirmative action: California, Washington, Florida, Michigan, Nebraska, Arizona, New Hampshire, Oklahoma, and Idaho.
-Texas enacted a ban in 1996 which was overturned in 2003.
+Texas enacted a ban in 1996 that was overturned in 2003.

-How Can Organizations Apply Affirmative Action Principles?
+How to Apply Affirmative Action Programs in Hiring

 While equity has improved since the onset of affirmative action, there is still much work to do.
-Discrimination can occur in the smallest judgements and preconceived biases, so any decision where people evaluate other people must be handled carefully.
-This begins with language used in job descriptions and continues with every performance evaluation.
+Discrimination can occur in the smallest judgments and preconceived biases, so any decision where people evaluate other people must be handled carefully.
+This begins with the language used in job descriptions and continues with every performance evaluation.

 The conversation on affirmative action laws continues, but the benefits of a diverse workforce are already clear.
 Independently developing and implementing diversity measures will help organizations stay healthy, supported, and relevant.

 Don't leave your company culture to chance.
 With accurate, reliable employee surveys in BambooHR, you'll gain the insight you need to prevent burnout, improve morale, and stop premature turnover in its tracks.